patricksavalle/devops-project-template/content/unit-test-methodology.md

 - [ ] Automate as many tests as you can

-- [ ] Remove tests that are not 100% reliable and representative
+- [ ] Remove tests that are not 100% reliable or representative

 See: https://techbeacon.com/app-dev-testing/6-best-practices-integration-testing-continuous-integration